-Normally, the light will look purple or violet and your skin will not fluoresce (glow) or show any spots or under the Wood’s lamp.
-Your skin will change color if you have a fungal or bacterial, as fungi and some bacteria naturally luminesce under ultraviolet light.
+Normally, the light will look purple or violet and your skin will not fluoresce (glow) or show any spots under the Wood’s lamp.
+Your skin will change color if you have a fungal or bacterial, as some fungi and some bacteria naturally luminesce under ultraviolet light.

 A room that is not dark enough, perfumes, makeup, and skin products can discolor your skin and cause a “false positive” or “false negative” result.
 The Wood’s lamp does not test for all fungal and bacterial infections.
-Therefore, you may have an infection even if results are negative.
+Therefore, you still may have an infection, even if results are negative.

 Your doctor may need to order more laboratory tests or physical exams before they are able to make a diagnosis.